Vasilion/survey-tool-cap-index/README.md

 ## 📋 Notes For Cap Index Team

 - **React 18**: I used react 18 specifically because after talking to Laura, she said thats what the team was currently using.
+If I was to use my choice, I would have chosen Next js or React 19.
+I also really love Angular as I have over a decade of experience with it.
+That said, I think my implementation of React 18 here was well done.
 - **ENV File**: I am aware that typically you would not commit an env file to a repo, however for simplicity sake for the team to run the project locally, I have included it.
 - **Front End Extra**: I know the assignment only asked for a way to take the survey, but i figured it would be better if you could utillize the entire API so i have included a Manage Surveys Page.